StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/acknowledgements.md

 Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
+The Turing examples by Cameron Pfiffer have been a great help and followed closely in several example scripts.

 The mcmc components are based on: